 The recreational vehicle industry was struggling for a time.
-In the last few years however, it has seen record numbers of consumers purchasing everything from pop-up travel trailers to giant Class A motorcoaches.
-Fifth-wheels with slide outs that make them bigger than many luxury apartments have become very popular among snowbirds and oil & gas industry workers that travel to new job sites.
-Though advancements in technology have improved insulation and energy usage in RVs, there are many options owners can consider to make a motorhome greener.
+In the last few years, however, it has seen record numbers of consumers purchasing everything from giant Class A motorcoaches to pop-up trailers.
+Fifth-wheels with slide-outs that make them bigger than many luxury apartments have become very popular among snowbirds and oil & gas industry workers that travel to new job sites.
+Although advancements in technology have improved insulation and energy usage in RVs, there are many options owners can consider making a motorhome greener.

 Solar Panels and Lithium Batteries

 Many RV owners connect to shore power at campgrounds.
 The latest RV power management technologies for solar panels and lithium coach batteries can increase the green energy potential of RVs for boondocking campers who are regularly disconnected from the grid.
 The old options were to either go without electricity or to run a generator practically around the clock.
 Rigid or flexible solar panels can be installed on the roofs of RVs or set up on the ground at campsites.
 Many new RVs have a solar plug ready to go.
 Lithium coach batteries store more energy, allowing enough battery to power other needs such as induction cooktops.